ensdomains/docs/dapp-developer-guide/resolving-names.md

 codec === 'ipfs-ns' // false
 ```

-Note for ipns: For security reasons, encoding of ipns is only allowed for `libp2p-key` codec.
-Decoding with other formart will show deprecation warning.
+Note for ipns: For security reasons, the encoding of ipns is only allowed for `libp2p-key` codec.
+Decoding with other formats will show a deprecation warning.
 Please read [here](https://github.com/ensdomains/content-hash/pull/5) for more detail.

 ### Coin type and encoding/decoding

-While some libraries allows you to query multicoin address via symbol (eg: `BTC`)  others do not have the built in support and you have to call via each coin id (eg: `0` for `BTC`, `16` for `ETH).
-For Javascript/Typescript, we have [@ensdomains/address-encoder](https://github.com/ensdomains/address-encoder) liraby that allows you to convert
+While some libraries allow you to query multicoin address via symbol (e.g.: `BTC`), others do not have the built-in support, and you have to call via each coin id (e.g.: `0` for `BTC`, `16` for `ETH).
+For Javascript/Typescript, we have [@ensdomains/address-encoder](https://github.com/ensdomains/address-encoder) library that allows you to convert

 ```javascript
 import { formatsByName, formatsByCoinType } from '@ensdomains/address-encoder';